microsoft/playwright/docs/src/troubleshooting.md

 Playwright requires **Java 8** or newer.

+## WebKit Web Inspector

+Launching WebKit Inspector during the execution will prevent the Playwright script from executing any further and will reset pre-configured user agent and device emulation.

+This is a known limitation.

 ## System requirements

 The browser binaries for Chromium, Firefox and WebKit work across the 3 platforms (Windows, macOS, Linux):